Rennes Cathedral: Building history

 to create a more sumptuous appearance.
 Characteristic of this cathedral is the contrast between the rich decoration, including, in front of the altar, slabs of rare marble from the Roman Forum, a gift from Pope Pius IX, and the sombre granite of the structure.

+In Rennes Cathedral on December 25, 1483 Henry Tudor, the future Henry VII of England, then in exile in Brittany, promised to marry Elizabeth of York in order to rally the army that remained loyal to the late Edward IV.
+This marriage, which took place in 1486, sealed the end of the Wars of the Roses and gave rise to the Tudor dynasty, which produced five sovereigns for England including the first two reigning queens Mary I and Elizabeth I.

 Pro-cathedral

 Between 1803 and 1844, because the cathedral was unusable, the abbey church of Our Lady in Saint Melaine of Rennes (Notre-Dame-en-Saint-Melaine de Rennes) served as a pro-cathedral (i.e. a substitute).

 This church is dedicated to Saint Melaine, traditionally the first Bishop of Rennes, buried here in the 6th century.
 The present buildings were constructed in the 17th century, and were badly damaged during World War II.